Properties of Willingness Elements

 Participate: Sustain Participation (L4)

-FunctionParticipation refers to contributing to a social situation despite its intrinsic frustrations, demands and inconveniences.
+FunctionParticipation refers to belonging to a social situation despite its intrinsic frustrations, demands and inconveniences.

 Risk: Tolerate Risking (L5)

-FunctionRisking refers to committing to an undertaking for tangible gain despite the potential for significant harm or loss.
+FunctionRisking refers to entering an undertaking for tangible gain despite the potential for significant harm or loss.

 Learn: Value Learning (L6)